-4.49 Tourism is inextricably linked to the cultural life of the city and the historic built environment.
-Brighton & Hove is one of Britain's leading and established visitor destinations with an approximate 8m tourist visitors per year and an estimated £732 m visitor spend in 2009143.
-The city has a strong cultural and creative industries sector and is home to several arts and creative industries organisations of regional and national importance144.
+4.49 Tourism is inextricably linked to the cultural life of the city and the historic built environment and contributes to the prosperity of the local economy and region.
+Brighton & Hove is one of Britain's leading and established visitor destinations with an approximate 8m tourist visitors per year and an estimated £732 m visitor spend in 2009164.
+The city has a strong cultural and creative industries sector and is home to several arts and creative industries organisations of regional and national importance165.
 The city has a reputation as a 'producing' city where innovative and quality new works and products are exported worldwide and it serves as a cultural hub for the region.
-The City hosts the largest arts festival in England (which brings £20m into the local economy each year145) as well as many other major arts festivals and community festivals.
+It hosts the largest arts festival in England (which brings £20m into the local economy each year166) as well as many other major arts festivals and community festivals.
 Regency Brighton is regarded as a nationally significant historic built environment.

 4.50 The tourism industry has been successful in responding to changing markets, tastes and style and the city has seen nearly a decade of steady investment in its tourism product.
 If Brighton & Hove is to remain competitive as a tourist destination, it needs to develop unique visitor attractions and experiences.
 A well-planned, sustainable and prosperous tourism industry is a catalyst for improving the environment of the city and the wellbeing of its people.
-The Tourism Strategy highlights specific products where there is real potential for growth and therefore increasing the economic value of the visitor economy; these are health & activity; culture & heritage, events & attractions, business conferences; film & television and architecture & the built environment.
-The Council will support improvements to existing facilities and seek the highest standard from new tourism proposals and ensure they accord with the council's long-term vision for the city's tourism industry as set out in the Tourism Strategy146 and its four guiding principles147 and any subsequent tourism strategy.
+The Tourism Strategy highlights specific products where there is real potential for growth and therefore increasing the economic value of the visitor economy; these are health & activity; culture & heritage, events & attractions, business conferences; film & television and architecture & the built environment; study & education tourism.
+The Council will support improvements to existing facilities and seek the highest standard from new tourism proposals and ensure they accord with the council's long-term vision